Centrais Eletricas Brasileiras S A : MARKET ANNOUNCEMENT - Form 6-K | MarketScreener

 CENTRAIS ELÉTRICAS BRASILEIRAS S/A CNPJ: 00.001.180/0001-26 | NIRE: 533.0000085-9 PUBLIC COMPANY

-Centrais Elétricas Brasileiras S/A ("Company" or "Eletrobras") (B3: ELET3, ELET5 & ELET6; NYSE: EBR & EBR.B; LATIBEX: XELT.O & XELT.B) hereby informs its shareholders and the market in general that, as provided for in CVM Resolution 81, pursuant to art.
-26, §1, II,'b', shareholders wishing to participate in the 183rd Extraordinary General Meeting, to be held on November 4, 2022, at 2:00 pm, through the Remote Voting Ballot ("Voting Ballot" ), whose model was made available on the websites of the Company (https://ri.eletrobras.com/), CVM (http://www.cvm.gov.br/) and B3 (www.b3.com.br), will have the deadline for submission until tomorrow, October 28, 2022, to send the referred document.
+Centrais Elétricas Brasileiras S/A ("Company" or "Eletrobras") (B3: ELET3, ELET5 & ELET6; NYSE: EBR & EBR.B; LATIBEX: XELT.O & XELT.B) hereby informs its shareholders and the market in general that its new Voluntary Dismissal Plan ("PDV") will be launched on November 1, 2022, the first since the Company's capitalization, which took place in June 2022.

-To participate in the EGM using this modality, the Company's shareholders must fill in the appropriate fields, sign the Voting Ballot and send it, alternatively, to: (i) the bookkeeping agent for their shares, namely Banco Bradesco S.A; (ii) the Custodian Agent responsible for the custody of shares issued by the Company and held by him ("Custody Agent"), provided that he is able to receive the Voting Ballot under the terms of CVM Resolution 81; or (iii) the Company, directly, by e-mail, to the following e-mail address: ombudsman-ri@eletrobras.com.
+The PDV that is being implemented simultaneously in the companies Eletrobras CGT Eletrosul, Chesf, Eletronorte and Furnas, in addition to the holding itself, is aimed at employees retired by the official pension or retirees until April 30, 2023, considering criteria of the INSS itself - age and time contribution required for the years 2022 and 2023 respectively.
+In all Eletrobras companies, there are 2,312 employees eligible for the plan.

+The commitment to open the PDV is present in the proposal of the Superior Labor Court (TST) for the Collective Bargaining Agreement (ACT) 2022/2024 and includes the offer of conditions superior to those offered in the latest version of the PDV, launched by the company in 2019.

 Elvira Cavalcanti Presta